-To fully explain, I’m going to have to go backwards a bit.
+To fully explain, I’m going to have to go back a bit.
 I’ve had pain in various parts of my body ever since I was in secondary school.
 (For anyone not from the UK, that would’ve been any time between ages 11-16).
 I’ve never been particularly active, but I’m not lazy or unfit by any means.
 I’d always milk period pains to get out of doing P.E, but overall my fitness level was about average.

 I remember having a lot of trouble with my knees in school particularly, and I did go to see a doctor back then when it first started.
 I had a few physiotherapy sessions, but I think they just concluded that I had weak muscles.
-They gave me exercises to do at home, which I did, but there wasn’t much improvement, if any at all.
+They gave me exercises to do at home, which I did, but there wasn’t much improvement if any at all.
 So, they concluded that I wasn’t doing them properly and that was that.

-After that I can’t remember exactly what happened, but I was sent on my way with no solution.
+After that, I can’t remember exactly what happened, but I was sent on my way with no solution.

-At this point I only worked part time, there was no way in hell I’d be able to do that every day.
+At this point I only worked part-time, there was no way in hell I’d be able to do that every day.

 It was then that I started to realise it wasn’t my fitness level that was causing it.
 A couple of the women I worked with were bigger than I was, and they both smoked and did no exercise at all, so I knew it wasn’t just that I was unfit or had weak muscles.
 Something else had to be wrong, but I had no idea what.
 I was so frustrated.
 As time went on I found myself having to sit down more and more during work.
 As there were no chairs I had to sit on the top step of the stairs.
 (The shop was on the street level, and the staff/office area was in the basement).
 One day when I was sat on my step in absolute agony, one of my coworkers said the following to me.

 “You know, you are the laziest person I’ve ever worked with”.